 - a DUI arrest with a breath test reading on the Intoxilyzer 8000 with a reading over the legal limit of 0.08.

 Preliminary Suspension of Driving Privileges

-Effective immediately after the DUI arrest at MacDill Airforce Base, the driver's privileges to operative a motor vehicle on the base are preliminarily suspended.
+Effective immediately after the DUI arrest at MacDill Airforce Base, the driver's privileges to operate a motor vehicle on the base are preliminarily suspended.
 This suspension prohibits the driver from operating any motor vehicle while on all military installations.
-Additionally, the driver is prohibited from operating government owned or leased vehicles.
+Additionally, the driver is prohibited from operating government-owned or leased vehicles.

 - The law enforcement officer had reasonable grounds to believe you were driving or were in physical control of a motor vehicle while under the influence of alcohol or other drugs;

 - You refused to submit to the test for alcohol, breath or urine;

 - Submitted to the test and the results exceeded the amount of allowed blood alcohol content;

 - Results indicate the presence of other drugs for an on-installation apprehension or in violation of state laws for an off-installation apprehension; and